 \subsection{Evaluating Feature Descriptions}

 We evaluate feature descriptions using common automated interpretability metrics~\citep{paulo2024automatically, puri2025fade}.
-Each metric uses an \textit{evaluator} model (\model{gpt-4o-mini}) to evaluate the descriptions' fidelity to the feature’s behavior. \textit{Generation} metrics test the description's ability to generate activating examples (akin to precision), \textit{discrimination} metrics test the description's ability to match known activating examples (akin to recall), and \textit{faithfulness} metrics test the description's ability to match steered generation (a measure of causality).
-Implementation details in \cref{app:metric-implementation}).
+Each metric uses an \textit{evaluator} model (\gptfouromini) to evaluate the descriptions' fidelity to the feature’s behavior. \textit{Generation} metrics test the description's ability to generate activating examples (akin to precision), \textit{discrimination} metrics test the description's ability to match known activating examples (akin to recall), and \textit{faithfulness} metrics test the description's ability to match steered generation (a measure of causality).
+Implementation details in \cref{app:metric-implementation}.

-\paragraph{Generation metrics} test a feature description's precision by evaluating its ability to generate activating examples.
+\paragraph{Generation metrics} Generation metrics evaluate a feature description's ability to generate activating examples.
 We use \clarity~\citep{puri2025fade}, which compares generated and random examples' activations using the Gini index (a rescaling of the ROC AUC).
-Under this metric, overly broad descriptions score low by generating data outside the feature’s activation space, while ideal or overly narrow descriptions score high by only generating activating data.
+Under this metric, overly broad descriptions score low by generating data outside the feature’s activation space, while ideal or slightly narrow descriptions score high by only generating activating data.

-\paragraph{Discrimination metrics} test the description's recall by evaluating its ability to match known activating examples.
+\paragraph{Discrimination metrics} Discrimination metrics test if the features description matches known activating examples.
 We compute \detection and \fuzzing from \citet{paulo2024automatically} and \responsiveness and \purity from \citet{puri2025fade}.
 These metrics ask the evaluator model whether the feature description matches activating and random examples.
 Given the match results, \detection measures balanced accuracy, \responsiveness the Gini index, and \purity average precision.
 Instead of matching the entire example, \fuzzing asks if the description matches the example's activating tokens and computes the balanced accuracy of these more specific match results.
-Under these metrics, overly narrow descriptions score low by missing activating examples, while ideal or overly broad descriptions score high by covering the entire activation space.
+Under these metrics, overly narrow descriptions score low by missing activating examples, while ideal or slightly broad descriptions score high by covering the entire activation space.